Jack London: Race

 In reply to yours of August 16, 1913.
 First of all, I should say by stopping the stupid newspaper from always fomenting race prejudice.
 This of course, being impossible, I would say, next, by educating the people of Japan so that they will be too intelligently tolerant to respond to any call to race prejudice.
 And, finally, by realizing, in industry and government, of socialism—which last word is merely a word that stands for the actual application of in the affairs of men of the theory of the Brotherhood of Man.

 In the meantime the nations and races are only unruly boys who have not yet grown to the stature of men.
 So we must expect them to do unruly and boisterous things at times.
 And, just as boys grow up, so the races of mankind will grow up and laugh when they look back upon their childish quarrels.

 In 1996, after the City of Whitehorse, Yukon, renamed a street in honor of London, protests over London's alleged racism forced the city to change the name of "Jack London Boulevard" back to "Two-mile Hill".

-Shortly after boxer Jack Johnson was crowned the first black world heavyweight champ in 1908, London pleaded for a white candidate to come forward to defeat Johnson.
+Shortly after boxer Jack Johnson was crowned the first black world heavyweight champion in 1908, London pleaded for a white candidate to come forward to defeat Johnson.
 Nat Fleischer, a boxing writer, reported that London told Jim Jeffries: "it's up to you, to save the white race."
 The phrase about saving the "white race" was an embellishment by Fleischer, but it is clear from London's writings that he preferred that a white boxer win the title of champion.
 The term "great white hope" in boxing is often attributed to London, but it was first used in contexts outside of boxing in the 19th century, and in the 1960s to refer to Jeffries.